khyateed/Movie-Data-Analysis/README.md

 ### Passed Code Challenge: Check for Completion

-If you passed the code challenge, your teacher will review your project to ensure that you have submitted all of the required project deliverables, but will not use a rubric to score it.
+If you passed the code challenge, your teacher will review your project to ensure that you have submitted all of the required project deliverables.
+While you may find this assignment's rubric helpful for guiding your project, it will not be used to evaluate your submission.

 ### Did Not Pass Code Challenge: Rubric Scoring